 The US Patent Office has granted a patent (US 9,597,687) for a method to label DNA that was developed in our lab in a collaboration with DTU and Risø National Laboratory in Denmark.
 The technique gives a barcode pattern along the DNA that can be used to identify fragments of DNA for applications in for example microorganism identification, genome assembly and characterization of structural variations.
-The technique is described in our paper from 2010 in PNAS.
+The technique is described in:

 Project on a DNA barcode reader based on a cell phone for diagnostics